Intermittent localization and fast spatial learning by non-Markov random walks with decaying memory: Introduction

-Other models based on the principle of preferential returns to previously visited locations have been developed over the two past decades and compared quantitatively to real movement data of single animals \cite{gautestad2005intrinsic,boyer2014random,ranc2021experimental,vilk2022phase} and humans \cite{song2010modelling}.
-Empirical observations actually indicate that individuals across many species use their memory and tend to return preferentially to familiar places in their environment \cite{fagan2013spatial}, i.e., that the probability to revisit a location is roughly proportional to the total amount of time spent at this location previously \cite{song2010modelling,boyer2014random}.
+Other models based on the principle of preferential returns to previously visited locations have been developed over the past two decades and quantitatively compared to real movement data of single animals \cite{gautestad2005intrinsic,boyer2014random,ranc2021experimental,vilk2022phase} or humans \cite{song2010modelling}.
+Empirical observations actually indicate that individuals across many species use their memory and tend to return preferentially to familiar places in their environment \cite{fagan2013spatial}, i.e., that the probability of revisiting a location is roughly proportional to the total amount of time spent at this location previously \cite{song2010modelling,boyer2014random}.
 It is also well established that most animals have home ranges, i.e., are localized on a rather limited area instead of diffusing randomly and unbounded.
-The mechanisms of home range formation are not completely understood \cite{borger2008there}, but memory is assumed to play a central role \cite{ranc2022memory}.
+The mechanisms of home range formation are still not fully understood \cite{borger2008there}, but memory is assumed to play a central role \cite{ranc2022memory}.
 However, most ecological movement models based on preferential revisits, although capturing realistic features of field studies, do not commonly exhibit localization but rather very slow diffusion.